What is Occupational Therapy (OT)

 Avenue Therapies Occupational Therapists

-By using our specialist expertise, the occupational therapists will carry out an assessment of your current level of function to establish how your mental health difficulties are impacting on your daily living skills.
-We will then offer occupational therapy interventions that grade activities to ensure successful rehabilitation and recovery.
+By using our specialist expertise, our occupational therapist will carry out an assessment of your current level of function to establish how your mental health difficulties are impacting on your daily living skills.
+This enables us to devise occupational therapy interventions that grade activities to ensure successful rehabilitation and recovery.

 What do we offer: